5 Gamification examples that make Nike Run Club a top running app

 #4 Install a sense of competition through leaderboards

-Never underestimate the power of competition!
-A leaderboard is a way of tracking progress and sharing your achievement with others.
+A fitness app challenge on its own is a great idea, however, it cannot stand against the power of competition!
+A leaderboard is a way of tracking progress, challenging yourself to overcome peer results and sharing your achievements with others.
 It’s an example of gamification relying on community, instant feedback, and progress measuring all at once!

-Nike Run Club’s leaderboard motivates users to challenge their friends and family.
+The fitness community is vast, but users are most motivated when they compare themselves to people they know.
+Nike Run Club’s leaderboard encourages users to participate in run challenges with their friends and family.
 A recent study into the app found that the mechanism of competing enables interaction.
-In turn, the closeness of the community motivates the intention to run, ‘increasing confidence and connection’.
-It’s a built-in positive feedback loop.
+Accordingly, the closeness of the community motivates the intention to run, ‘increasing confidence and connection’.
+Community challenges are a built-in positive feedback loop.

 #5 Empower users through personalization

 Personalization gives users autonomy and research shows this results in higher mobile app engagement.
-For example, the app’s coaching plans are tailored to runners’ strengths and change with their progress.
+For example, the app’s coaching plans are tailored to runners’ strengths, and changes with their progress.
 It always keeps it challenging enough to still be interesting, but not too hard that users lose motivation.

 After the five gamification examples we showed you, it is clear why Nike Run Club is the app of choice for runners.
 The app perfectly balances functionality with fun.
 Let’s call it FUNctionality!